 Used mainly for research purposes

-Provide prognostic and predictive information for tyrosine kinase inhibitor (TKI) therapy planning
+Provides prognostic and predictive information for tyrosine kinase inhibitor (TKI) therapy planning and monitoring

-Useful in all patients with SM, as certain mutations (eg, SRSF2, ASXL1, RUNX1) are associated with a worse prognosis
+Useful in all patients with SM because certain mutations (eg, SRSF2, ASXL1, RUNX1) are associated with a worse prognosis

 Useful for detection of an associated hematologic neoplasm (eg, myelodysplastic syndrome, chronic myelomonocytic leukemia, myeloproliferative neoplasm, and other myeloid disorders)

 Use to exclude myeloid and lymphoid neoplasms with eosinophilia when peripheral eosinophilia is present

 Valent P, Akin C, et al. Advances in the classification and treatment of mastocytosis: current status and outlook toward the future.
 Cancer Res.
 2017;77(6):1261-1270.PubMed

 Hamilton MJ.
 Nonclonal mast cell activation syndrome: a growing body of evidence.
 Immunol Allergy Clin North Am.
 2018;38(3):469-481.PubMed